FlashSight

 Overview

 FlashSight is a hybrid system that generates and projects dynamic textures onto real-world objects, transforming how surfaces are perceived.
-Rather than revealing what already exists, the system imagines and applies new visual layers onto physical matter—turning ordinary objects into continuously shifting visual artifacts.
+Rather than revealing what already exists, the system imagines and applies new visual layers onto physical matter, turning ordinary objects into continuously shifting visual artifacts.

 Role

-Conceptor & Technical Lead
+Conceptor and Technical Lead

 Team